Series 7 Episode 17 The Oyster Paradigm Part One Written by Peter Darwin

 Maybe that was the clincher.
 The inability to look to a new perspective.
 There was something gloriously ironic about her brain knowing that there was another perspective, but some chemical reaction within her ordering it to think another way.
 Was there no communication within the body, or was it as dysfunctional as her life?
 She often thought about it, though — whether there was a ‘clinching’ thing, a point of blame for everything — some stray, random factor that if she found, she would be able to ‘cure’ herself, to wipe her illness away forever.

 And that’s what her life felt like, at times.
 As if her attempts to constantly be busy were all in the name of finding that one thing, a perfect alignment of conditions and factors that would unlock the puzzle of her brain.
 That’s all it felt like — a logic puzzle, so many different intricate cogs and wires and slips of metal and screws and bolts, lying incomplete and waiting to be assembled.
-But when it came to assemble the completed article, it wouldn’t fit, nothing would slot together in the way it should.
+But when it came to assembling the completed article, it wouldn’t fit, nothing would slot together in the way it should.
 An equation with an X, one which could somehow never be discovered.

 But that was the clinching thing — that there was no clinching thing.
 No big passcode to type in and purge what felt like her diseased brain.
 No magical cure to put her demons to sleep for the rest of her days.
 Nothing that would forever reconcile her inner self.
 No perfect pattern or paradigm for happiness to understand.
 This was the completed her.
-Beth Petite for who she was.

 It was just… this.
 This life, and her bipolar.